cyberbotics/webots/docs/guide/lidar-sensors.md

 The [SICK LD-MRS](https://www.sick.com/us/en/detection-and-ranging-solutions/3d-lidar-sensors/ld-mrs/c/g91913) is a multi-layer lidar designed for harsh outdoor environments.

-The `SickLdMrs` PROTO contains internally a [Lidar](../reference/lidar.md) node which covers the main usual cases.
+The `SickLdMrs` PROTO contains a [Lidar](../reference/lidar.md) node which covers the main usual cases.
-Its reference name matches directly with the `SickLdMrs.name` field.
+Its reference name (to get it from the Webots API) matches directly with the `SickLdMrs.name` field.
 It has the following properties:

 - Its number of layers is 4 except for the `800001S01` type which is 8.
-- Its horizontal scanning range is 85°, shifted by 7,5°.
+- Its horizontal scanning range is 85°, shifted horizontally by 7,5°.
 - Its maximal range is 300 meters.
 - Each layer is separated vertically by 0.8°.

 In addition to this main [Lidar](../reference/lidar.md) node, the PROTO contains a second [Lidar](../reference/lidar.md) in order to model the overlapping long-range layers.
-This sensor reference name (to get it from the Webots API) is the `SickLdMrs.name` field concatenated by the ` (long range)` string.
+This sensor reference name is the `SickLdMrs.name` field concatenated by the ` (long range)` string.
 In addition to the properties of the main lidar, it has the following properties:

-- Its horizontal scanning range is 110°, shifted by 5°.
+- Its horizontal scanning range is 110°, shifted horizontally by 5°.
 - Its number of layers is `SickLdMrs.measurementLayers` divided by 2.

-The internal Lidars are oriented as follows:
+The internal [Lidars](../reference/lidar.md) are oriented as follows:

 - Layer 0 corresponds to the bottom layer.
 - First response values are corresponding to the device right.